sebosp/rafka/README.md

 ## Threads and message passing

-Several threads are created, they talk through tokio::sync::mpsc/oneshot channels.
+Several threads are created, they talk through tokio::sync::mpsc/oneshot channels, these threads are currently not mapped to kafka's numthread variables.

-- ./rafka_core/src/majordomo/mod.rs Majordomo Coordinator.
-This is the main thread that coordinates services/messages/state
+### The pattern
+A variable is shared mutable/locked through different threads in the original code.
+An AsyncTask is created for its class.
+Optionally a Coordinator is created for it, mostly in its own thread.

+The job of a coordinator is to synchronize access to values from multiple requesters.
+This is probably a big limitant and may in the end need to be moved to Mutex/Arcs/etc

+### Coordinators
+Message coordinators are used to handle communication between threads.

+- MajordomoCoordinator: Main entry point, a thread is started for it.
+Receives channels to communicate with LogDirFailureChannel, KafkaZkClientCoordinator, LogManagerCoordinator.

 - ./rafka_core/src/zk/kafka_zk_client.rs KafkaZKClient. zookeeper watches/data-requests should not block the coordinator.

 ## Running